-The OU Mass Spectrometry (MS) Core Facility operates, maintains, and services numerous mass spectrometers and ultra-high-pressure liquid chromatographs (UPLC).
-The facility provides a broad range of services and is located in the Stephenson Life Sciences Research Center at 101 Stephenson Parkway, Room 1301.
-The facility director, Steven Foster, has over 21 years of MS experience and is available to help answer any questions you may have.
-His contact information is below.
+The OU Mass Spectrometry, Proteomics & Metabolomics Core Facility operates, maintains, and services numerous mass spectrometers and ultra-high-pressure liquid chromatographs (UPLC).
+The facility provides a broad range of mass spectrometry (MS) services and is located in the Stephenson Life Sciences Research Center at 101 Stephenson Parkway, Room 1300.
+The Facility Director, Steven Foster, Ph.D., has over 21 years of MS experience and is available to help answer any questions you may have.
+The Proteomics Director, Nagib Ahsan, Ph.D., recently joined the Department and is an expert in proteomics.
+Their contact information is below.

 Our services include for-fee sample analysis, user run open access instrumentation (after proper training), teaching and education, consulting, and collaborative research projects.
-In the past we have specialized in small molecules and metabolomics, but we are progressing into the world of large molecules and proteomics.
+The OU Mass Spectrometry, Proteomics & Metabolomics Core Facility operates a single unified service for multiple MS techniques.
+We specialize in small molecule analysis, metabolomics, proteomics, along with elemental analysis.
 No matter what your mass spectrometry and HPLC needs are we will try to assist you or direct you to someone who can.

 Comprised of a Waters SYNAPT G2-Si Q-TOF/MS and a Waters M-Class chromatography system that can be set up as micro-flow UPLC or nano-LC.
 With the new technology of high-efficiency T-Wave ion mobility, we can obtain an additional dimension of separation based on molecular size and shape.
 The wide range of benefits feature isomer separation, elimination of interferences, generation of cleaner spectra, and the ability to better confirm compound ID.